HexInject

 Packet disassembling and pretty printing

-root@backtrack-base# hexinject -s -D
+root@backtrack-base# hexinject -s -r | prettypacket

-Ethernet Header: AA 00 04 00 0A 04 Destination hardware address 1C AF F7 6B 0E 4D Source hardware address 08 00 Type IP Header: 45 Version / Header length 00 ToS / DFS 00 3E Total length 00 00 ID 40 00 Flags / Fragment offset 35 TTL 11 Protocol D6 DD Checksum D0 43 DC DC Source address C0 A8 01 09 Destination address UDP Header: 00 35 Source port EA 94 Destination port 00 2A Length 38 01 Checksum Payload: 5D 5B 81 80 00 01 00 00 00 00 00 00 03 77 77 77 01 6C 06 67 6F 6F 67 6C 65 03 63 6F 6D 00 00 0F 00 01 ----------- Ethernet Header: 1C AF F7 6B 0E 4D Destination hardware address AA 00 04 00 0A 04 Source hardware address 08 00 Type IP Header: 45 Version / Header length 00 ToS / DFS 00 54 Total length 00 00 ID 40 00 Flags / Fragment offset 40 TTL 01 Protocol 54 4E Checksum C0 A8 01 09 Source address C0 A8 64 01 Destination address ICMP Header: 08 Type 00 Code 4C 66 Checksum 3A 48 ID 00 01 Sequence number Payload: 0D 1F DE 4E 00 00 00 00 B8 0F 0F 00 00 00 00 00 10 11 12 13 14 15 16 17 18 19 1A 1B 1C 1D 1E 1F 20 21 22 23 24 25 26 27 28 29 2A 2B 2C 2D 2E 2F 30 31 32 33 34 35 36 37 ----------- ...Another new option has been added: -L packet_type, that print a single disassembled packet of the specified protocol.
+Ethernet Header: AA 00 04 00 0A 04 Destination hardware address 1C AF F7 6B 0E 4D Source hardware address 08 00 Type IP Header: 45 Version / Header length 00 ToS / DFS 00 3E Total length 00 00 ID 40 00 Flags / Fragment offset 35 TTL 11 Protocol D6 DD Checksum D0 43 DC DC Source address C0 A8 01 09 Destination address UDP Header: 00 35 Source port EA 94 Destination port 00 2A Length 38 01 Checksum Payload: 5D 5B 81 80 00 01 00 00 00 00 00 00 03 77 77 77 01 6C 06 67 6F 6F 67 6C 65 03 63 6F 6D 00 00 0F 00 01 ----------- Ethernet Header: 1C AF F7 6B 0E 4D Destination hardware address AA 00 04 00 0A 04 Source hardware address 08 00 Type IP Header: 45 Version / Header length 00 ToS / DFS 00 54 Total length 00 00 ID 40 00 Flags / Fragment offset 40 TTL 01 Protocol 54 4E Checksum C0 A8 01 09 Source address C0 A8 64 01 Destination address ICMP Header: 08 Type 00 Code 4C 66 Checksum 3A 48 ID 00 01 Sequence number Payload: 0D 1F DE 4E 00 00 00 00 B8 0F 0F 00 00 00 00 00 10 11 12 13 14 15 16 17 18 19 1A 1B 1C 1D 1E 1F 20 21 22 23 24 25 26 27 28 29 2A 2B 2C 2D 2E 2F 30 31 32 33 34 35 36 37 ----------- ...With the option -x, prettypacket can print a single disassembled packet of the specified protocol, reading it from its collection of example packets.
+I use this feature to have a quick reference of various protocol headers.

 So, if you need to know the size of the TCP Sequence Number field, you no longer need to capture a packet or search a diagram on the web, just use:

-root@backtrack-base# hexinject -L tcp
+root@backtrack-base# prettypacket -x tcp